In a Nutshell:

 • Stretch – A body stretching routine that simulates a chiropractic adjustment.

 • Special – This is a memory slot, which is a rarity for massage chairs in this price range.
-It allows you to customize your own ideal massage and save the setting for one-touch access later.
+It allows you to customize your ideal massage and save the setting for one-touch access later.

 It Offers a Very Good Airbag Massage

-Most of Osaki’s Monarch chairs come sporting 24-second generation airbags, and this one is no exception.
+Most of Osaki’s Monarch chairs come sporting 24-second-generation airbags, and this one is no exception.

 OS-Monarch massage chair with brown PU upholstery for the seat and brown airbags by the shoulders, arms, calves, and feet